 This Neighbourhood Development Order (the Order) has been prepared by Biddulph Town Council.
-The Neighbourhood Development Order relates to the replacement of shopfronts.
-The Order grants planning permission for these types of development in Part 1, providing it meets the conditions and parameters set out.
+The Neighbourhood Development Order relates to changes of use of upper floors of commercial properties to business and enterprise space (Use Class B1 or equivalent) and the replacement of shopfronts.
+The Order grants planning permission for these types of development in Parts 1 and 2, providing it meets the conditions and parameters set out.

 The Order is a response to the analysis of outcomes from community engagement and gathering of local evidence and the intention is to support the regeneration and economic development of Biddulph Town Centre.
-This includes improving the environment of the town.
-The effect of the Order is to remove the need to apply for planning permission for reinstatement of shopfronts.
+This includes supporting enterprise and improving the environment of the town.
+The effect of the Order is to remove the need to apply for planning permission for certain changes of use of upper floors and for reinstatement of shop fronts.